 “No longer want to receive insightful blog updates?
 Well, you can leave us for sure, but half knowledge is a dangerous thing! :P”

-4. A rude unsubscribe page (NOT PREFERED)
+4. A rude unsubscribe page (NOT PREFERRED)

 Example: Bye Loser, You suck!

 Incorporate these interesting or crazy ideas to your businesses’ unsubscribe landing page, to be able to make those priceless subscribers stay! …AND stay tuned with us as we are very close to launching our own Infographic about UNSUBSCRIBE Best Practices… Hallelujah!